 Gouda is named for the Dutch town in which it was developed during the thirteenth century.
 It is a washed-curd semi-firm cheese with a tangy taste and creamy texture.

 - Bring the milk to 90°F. Mix in the starter using up-and-down motions, making sure it is incorporated thoroughly.
 Cover the milk and allow it to ripen for 10 minutes.

 - Add the diluted rennet and stir gently with an up-and-down motion for 1 minute.
 If using farm-fresh cow milk, top-stir for 1 more minute.
-Cover and allow to set for 1 hour, or until you have achieved a clean break.
+Cover and allow to set for 1 hour, or until the curds have achieved a clean break.

 - Pour off about one-third of the whey, then add 175°F water back into the curds until the overall temperature reaches 92°F.

 - Pour off the remaining whey/water mixture.
-Line a 2-pound cheese press and rapidly fill it with the warm curds, being careful not to break them up too much.
+Line a 2-pound cheese press with cheesecloth and rapidly fill it with the warm curds, being careful not to break them up too much.

 - Press at 20 pounds of pressure for 20 minutes.

 - Take the cheese out of the mold, peel away the cheesecloth, flip it over, rewrap it in the cheesecloth, and place it carefully back into the mold.
 Press at 40 pounds of pressure for 20 minutes.

 - Remove, undress, flip and re-dress the cheese again and place it back into the mold.
 Press at 50 pounds of pressure for 14 to 18 hours.
 Remove from the press.

 - Make a saturated brine solution (32 ounces of salt to one gallon of water), and add the calcium chloride to it.
 Mix it very well, being sure it is as dissolved as possible.
 Soak the cheese in it, flipping it every hour or so, for 12 hours total.